 High-Fat Diet Plan

 Ludwig recommends beginners get about 50 percent of their calories from fat, 25 percent from protein, and 25 percent from nutrient-dense carbs.
 But don’t stress over diet math.
-At a typical sitting, start with a base of 4-6 oz. of protein plus unlimited nonstarchy vegetables.
-If your protein source is lean, include up to 2 Tbsp. of oil, 3 Tbsp. of nuts or 4 Tbsp. of dressing/sauce with your meal.
-(If your protein is already rich in fat — such as eggs or marbled meat—go easier on added fat.)
-At main sittings, you should also include 1/2 cup of beans or 1 cup of non-tropical fruit.
+At a typical sitting, start with a base of four to six ounces of protein plus unlimited non-starchy vegetables.
+If your protein source is lean, include up to two tablespoons of oil, three tablespoons of nuts, or four tablespoons of dressing/sauce with your meal.
+(If your protein is already rich in fat — such as eggs or marbled meat — go easier on added fat.)
+At main sittings, you should also include half a cup of beans or one cup of non-tropical fruit.
 Snack up to twice a day on a fat-rich food plus some veggies or protein.

 Lose Weight on the High-Fat Diet